Barauni: Roads

-starts from Barauni and leads to Lucknow via Muzaffarpur. passes through the town and leads to Purnia and Guwahati in East and Patna in west.
+(Old NH-28) starts from Barauni and leads to Lucknow via Muzaffarpur. passes through the town and leads to Purnia and Guwahati in East and Patna in west.
 Both National Highways have junction here.
 Previously, it is the only route for Northeast India that's why it was called Assam Road.

 Air

 The nearest airport is Lok Nayak Jayaprakash Airport in Patna which is approximately 102 km away while Darbhanga Airport is approximately 112 km away.